jonjaffe/UPshift/README.md

 UPshift is a full-stack web application created by Jon Jaffe, who enjoys writing in the third person.
 On the front-end, it uses React.js and Redux.
 On the back-end, it utilizes Ruby on Rails, a PostgreSQL database and jBuilder to build the data feeds.
 <Enter>

-This project was created in 1.5 weeks, and was inspired by Shift.
+This project was created within the given timeframe of 1.5 weeks, and was inspired by Shift.
 <Enter>

 The app's core features include: